PCG boasts that they alone are “God’s one true church.” They proclaim that their literature is offered “completely free.” What are you not being told?

 - Clothing styles and hair length are regulated.

-- Use of the medical profession is discouraged and most have no medical insurance.
+- Use of the medical profession is strongly discouraged (including receiving vaccines).
+Most have no medical insurance.
 It is considered being “weak in faith” to go see a doctor, or depend on medicine.
 Instead, they are to be anointed by the elders and urged to look to God to heal them.
 However, some use doctors and medicines without advertising it.
 Many of the ministers and their wives are still going without medical attention and dying.
-Read: Philadelphia Church of God Healing Doctrine.
-If a member does die; i. e., of cancer, the ministers say that the person must have had some “hidden sin” or it wouldn’t have happened.
+Read: Philadelphia Church of God Healing Doctrine and How Did WCG Instruct Ministers to Deal With “Health and Medical Problems”? (policies taught to “avoid prosecution”).
+If a member does die; i.e., of cancer, the ministers say that the person must have had some “hidden sin” or it wouldn’t have happened.
 If the member didn’t go to the doctor, they say that person “died in the faith.”

 - Members are not to take up arms in military service.
 They must trust God for protection.

-- Three tithes must be paid to PCG headquarters (3rd tithe given every third year in seven), plus offerings are taken up during all the Old Testament feast days (“annual Sabbaths”).
-This is in addition to contributing to the building fund.
-Members travel long distances to an assigned area for the Feast of Tabernacles in the fall, according to the Jewish calendar.
+- Three tithes must be paid to PCG headquarters (3rd tithe given every third year in seven), plus offerings are taken up in the Spring and Fall during the Old Testament feast days (“annual Sabbaths”).
+This is in addition to contributing to the building fund, the Aircraft fund, and sometimes other funds.
+They also teach that if someone isn’t tithing they are “under a curse.”

 - Makeup is considered vanity and “a sin.”

 - Men cannot wear earrings.

 - Tattoos are not allowed.